 This may very well be the most important question in the selection process.
 By asking this question, you are able to get a better sense of whether or not this particular agency is a good fit for effectively marketing your brand.
 Sometimes, a digital marketing agency may say they can provide a number of different services, but that may not be the case.
 By gathering this information, you will also find out if the demographic you’re targeting has also been targeted by this agency in previous projects.

 You can also get more detailed, specific insight into a particular agency by looking at which brands and industries the agency has experience in.
 If you are a hotel brand, an agency who as worked with Mountain Dew, Coca Cola, and Zumiez, but not any hospitality brands may not be the best fit.
-By seeing the projects the agency has completed along with their brand and industry experience, you get a much better sense of how their experience will be able to translate to what you need.
+By seeing the projects the agency has completed along with their brand and

 4. What Percentage of Your Staff is Technical?
 What Are Their Top Technical Competencies?